Regular Expressions for Fast-response COVID-19 Text Classification: Abstract

 \section{Abstract}

 Text classifiers are at the core of many NLP applications and use a variety of algorithmic approaches and software.
-This paper describes how Facebook determines if a given piece of text --- anything from a hashtag to a post --- belongs to a narrow topic such as COVID-19.
+This paper introduces infrastructure and methodologies for text classifiers based on large-scale regular expressions.
+In particular, we describe how Facebook determines if a given piece of text --- anything from a hashtag to a post --- belongs to a narrow topic such as COVID-19.
 To fully define a topic and evaluate classifier performance we employ human-guided iterations of keyword discovery, but do not require labeled data.
 For COVID-19, we build two sets of regular expressions: (1) for 66 languages, with 99\% precision and recall >50\%, (2) for the 11 most common languages, with precision >90\% and recall >90\%.
 Regular expressions enable low-latency queries from multiple platforms. \hush{PHP, Python, Java and SQL code} Response to challenges like COVID-19 is fast and so are revisions.
 Comparisons to a DNN classifier show explainable results, higher precision and recall, and less overfitting.
 Our learnings can be applied to other narrow-topic classifiers.

 \ccsdesc[500]{Information systems~Information retrieval} \ccsdesc[300]{Information systems~Data mining} \ccsdesc[100]{Computing methodologies~Machine learning}

 \keywords{ NLP, text classification, regular expressions, COVID-19}